Sinzear/Framer-VideoPlayer/README.md

   video.shyControls = true
 ```

+---

-## The `<video>` element
+### The `<video>` element

 The VideoPlayer component gives shorthand access to the [HTML5 <video> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) that plays the video through `video.player`.

-So you can use any of the properties, methods and events of the HTML5 media element itself: see (this overview)[https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement] for the full breakdown.
+So you can use any of the properties, methods and events of the HTML5 media element itself: see [this overview](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) for the full breakdown.

+---

-## Autoplay and muting
+### Autoplay and muting

 If you want the video to automatically play, you can pass in `autoplay` as an option when you instantiate a new VideoPlayer.
 And if you want the video to play with sound off, similarly pass in `muted` as an option.